 Manitoba Votes 2019 – make infrastructure a priority

-Trade is foundation of Manitoba’s economy, but trade can’t move without strong, reliable roads.
-This election, MHCA calls upon all parties to make strategic, sustainable infrastructure investment a priority of their campaign platforms
+Trade is the heart of Manitoba’s economy, but trade can’t move without strong, reliable roads.
+This election, MHCA calls upon all parties to make strategic, sustainable infrastructure investment a priority of their campaign platforms.

 - Infrastructure – the wise investment

 The MHCA has called upon all party leaders to answer key questions about their views and party positions on core infrastructure investment.
-We’ve asked them to respond by August 26 and will make those answers public.
 Read our Q&A here.

 - Highways budget cuts – impairing economic growth